-Note: a fieldwork experience (25 hours minimum) is required for this course.
+Note: a field based experience (25 hours minimum) is required for this course.

-Working with Individuals with Special Needs PSY 8230 3 cr.
+Working with Individuals with Special Needs

 The needs, levels of functioning, and contributions of individuals with special needs are examined.
 Educational issues and strategies for understanding and working with individuals with learning disabilities, physical disabilities, social emotional issues, medical needs, and mental disabilities are explored.